Reading

 Teachers assess children and monitor their progress.
 Teachers will plan progressive work to meet the needs of individual groups of children.

-In Key Stage Two the teaching of phonics is linked to the teaching of spelling and each year group has their own phonic programme linked to their spelling and grammar programmes of study.
+In Key Stage Two, phonics is taught alongside spelling, and each year, the group has its phonic programme linked to its spelling and grammar programmes of study.

-Children are taught to read phonically irregular words by sight and these words are known as the ‘ Common Exception Words’ All Year groups have a set of Common Exception Words matched to their Year groups programmes of study.
+Children are taught to read phonically irregular words by sight, known as the ‘ Common Exception Words. ’ All Year groups have a set of Common Exception Words matched to their Year group programmes of study.

 English and Reading Documents